For questions regarding product orders, donations,

 In this war, the enemy tries to hide his true objectives behind the mask of individual rights and personal liberties.
 But make no mistake—the real goal is the elimination of God and His influence from our society so that people can indulge in their carnal lifestyles without conviction or guilt.

 The way to win this war and save the political character of this nation is to use the Gospel to change the moral character of its people.
-Our founding fathers understood that.
+Our founding fathers understood this.
 The quotation below shows that they weren’t looking to government to change their society, but to safeguard the values that already existed.

 The church needs to refocus its energies back to the great commission that our Lord Jesus Christ gave us:

-“Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
-Amen”(Matt.
-28:19-20).
+Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
+Amen.

+I have a study guide called Discipleship Evangelism that contains foundational lessons on the basics of Christianity.
 It makes the discipleship of a friend or loved one easy.
 If you can read, you can use this tool to help change someone’s life.
-Included with the book is a CD-ROM that allows you to reproduce and distribute copies of the material contained in the book to those you are discipling.
+I’ve also got this resource in CD and DVD formats as well.
 We are seeing this used to change lives around the world.

-In Uganda last year, a graduate of CBC used this very tool to disciple over 800 pastors.
-He read it word for word from the text and then followed the teacher’s study guide.
-After hearing the lesson, the pastors went back to their churches and taught their congregations the same lesson.
-This year, over 2,000 native pastors are participating.
-They are being taught by last year’s graduates, and all together they represent over 200,000 people in their congregations.
+In Uganda, a graduate of Charis Bible College used this very tool to disciple over 800 pastors.
+He read it word for word from the text.
+The pastors then went back to their churches and taught their congregations the same lessons.
+After that, over 2,000 native pastors were taught by Charis